pmean/build-website/text/16/04/git-and-github.md

 the Creative Commons Zero v1.0 license.
 There are other licensing options, mostly of the open source or public domain variety, but you don't have to commit to any particular license as this step is optional.
  Then I uploaded a program to the repository (impute.Rmd).
 There were a few other files, .gitignore, LICENSE, and README.md, that github placed in the repository for me.
 I made some changes to README.md, just because.
 You can put anything in this file, but the recommendation is that you should specify what your program does and what it needs to run properly in your README.md file.
-Then I opened up R Studio and tried to open a new project (File \| New Project from the menu) and specified that I should create the new project from version control.
-It then asked me which program I was using for version control.
-It didn't work the first time because I needed to restart R Studio after I installed the git software.
+Then I opened up R Studio and tried to open a new project (File \| New Project from the menu) and specified that I should create the new project from version control.<U+00A0> It then asked me which program I was using for version control.<U+00A0> It didn't work the first time because I needed to restart R Studio after I installed the git software.